 Salm-Dyck ex Pfeiffer, Enumeratio diagnostica cactearum hucusque cognitarum 156, 1837

-Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (unless indicated otherwise, all herbarium specimens were submitted as O. engelmannii); Herbarium (O. dillei); Herbarium; Painting; Painting
+Herbarium (as O. crinifera); Herbarium (seedling); Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Note: unless indicated otherwise, all herbarium specimens were submitted as O. engelmannii; Herbarium (O. dillei); Herbarium; (O. dillei); Painting; Painting

 What is Opuntia orbiculata?

 Opuntia orbiculata is a large prickly pear cactus that is found over much of the West.
 It may be semi-upright or may sprawl along the ground.
 It may be nearly spineless or have multiple spines.
 O. dillei is a spineless variant.

 Opuntia orbiculata is a prickly pear cactus that may reach 1 m tall, but exceptional plants may be 1 1/2 m or 2 m tall.
 Small plants in cold areas may be 0.5 m tall or less.
 Unlike O. engelmannii it is often noticeably wider than tall for a large plant.
 The cladodes on this prickly pear are thick and may be 12-inches wide, or they may be smaller.
 Cladodes are often nearly circular (orbicular), but they may be spatulate, oval, obovate, or even obdeltoid.
 Often, pads on this prickly pear cactus have a bluish look to them, but this is not determinative.
 In clement growing conditions, the plants make close-branching shrubs.
 In drier locations the plants may be short, prostrate, and spreading; they may even have trailing prostrate branches.
 Spines on this Opuntia are variable, but are typically white or yellow, and they may have dark bases.
 They can be lightly curved or straight.

 Like so many large opuntias, O. orbiculata is often misidentified as O. engelmannii because there is no slot for this cactus in guidebooks.
 O. orbiculata occurs in Oklahoma, Texas, New Mexico, Arizona, the desert mountains of Nevada and California, and northern Mexico.
 See a table comparing O. engelmannii with O. orbiculata.